phirrehan/dotfiles/README.md

 ### Git

 Install git using the distribution's package manager.
-For installing on arch based system, use:
+For installing on Arch based system, use:

 ```
 $ sudo pacman -S git